This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Follow up with your healthcare provider as directed:

-You may need to follow up in 2 to 3 days for a colonoscopy.
+You may need to return for a colonoscopy.
 When your symptoms are gone, you may need a low-fat, high-fiber diet to prevent diverticulitis from developing again.
 Your healthcare provider or dietitian can help you create meal plans.
 Write down your questions so you remember to ask them during your visits.

 © 2017 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.